motherjones/mirrors_server/README.md

  - Sphinx

-If you want to have an easier time of it just run `pip install -r ./requirements.txt`.
+If you want to have an easier time of it just run `pip install -r requirements/apps.txt`.
 In the future we'll probably make some kind of automated environment setup.

 ## Running

-Before doing anything other than installing all of the requirements, remember to set up your database.
-Edit `mirrors/settings.py` to reflect your database settings and then do this:
+Settings file is currently one size fits all and set to mirrors in postgres.
+We should improve this

     $ python ./manage.py syncdb
       [...]